-5. Prevention of mastitis
+8. Prevention of mastitis

-- All cases of mastitis are caused by bacteria. - These bacteria enter the udder through the teat canal. - So prevention focuses on; - protecting the teat canal (milking technique) and

-- decreasing the number of bacteria around the teat canal (hygiene).
+- All cases of mastitis are caused by bacteria. - These bacteria enter the udder through the teat canal (not through the skin or by food or breathing). - So prevention focuses on; - protecting the teat canal (milking technique) and - decreasing the number of bacteria around the teat canal (hygiene).